Juniper/healthbot-rules/juniper_official/Interfaces/README.md

 		> Supported product:QFX, Platforms:A, Junos:15.1R1

+		> Helper files: interface-details.yml;
 		> More details:
 		 Detects interface input traffic and notifies when anomalies are found.
+		 Three input controls detection

+		  1) in-octets-high-threshold variable, Interface input traffic high threshold value in octets.
+		     Traffic rate of increase between metrics, before we report anomaly.
+		  2) in-octets-low-threshold variable, Interface input traffic low threshold value in octets.
+		     Traffic rate of increase between metrics, before we report anomaly.
+		  3) interface-name variable, is the interface name to monitor.
+By default monitors all interfaces.
+For specific interfaces to monitor, use regular expression
 ### Rule name: check-in-traffic
 		> Description: "Collects input traffic (in-octets) periodically and notifies in case of traffic is above threshold"
 		> Synopsis: "Interface input traffic analyzer"